 These lenses are also thinner and lighter than their bifocal and trifocal counterparts, and the transition between each zone is usually smoother in terms of depth perception, which makes progressive lenses easier to adapt to.

 What are the disadvantages of progressive lenses?

 There might be an adaptation period with regard to your vertical peripheral vision once you start wearing progressive lenses.
 The change in power across the lens can temporarily cause distortions on the periphery and poor depth perception toward the bottom of the lens.
 These issues will necessarily dissipate within two or three weeks, and an optician or optometrist should be consulted if it’s not the case.
 Additionally, some people may experience eye strain from the transition between the different vision zones.

 Will my first progressive lenses give me nausea?

 Despite being easier to adapt to than bifocal and trifocal lenses, progressive lenses can initially cause nausea and dizziness upon first wear depending on each wearer and their experience with multiple changes in lens power.
 These side effects should disappear quickly, and you should consult your optician or optometrist if they aren’t resolved within two or three weeks.

 How do I adjust to progressive lenses?

-The earlier you start wearing progressive lenses once you start needing them the better.
-Your near vision loss is likely to increase along with your age, and adaptation will be quicker if the correction you need is smaller.
+The earlier you start wearing progressive lenses once you start needing them, the better.
+Your near vision loss is likely to increase along with your age, and adaptation will be quicker if the correction you require is smaller.

 Once you do have your progressive lenses, just let time do its thing!
 The more you wear them throughout the day over a period of two or three weeks, the more comfortable you’ll start to feel.

 Got a feeling you might be in need of progressive lenses?
+How much does progressive lenses cost?
 Consult with one of our in-store optometrists or opticians!